EmielZuurbier/AudioModuleJS/Readme.md

 The AudioContext works in a way that a BufferSource has to be created everytime a sound is played.
 You can only start and stop a BufferSource once.
 This is why we build the player in a function so that is created everytime you play the sound.
 The player is built with the `AudioPlayer()` constructor which takes multiple properties in an object parameter.
-It could look like this.
+It could look like this:

-**Only the `source: ...` property is mandatory.
+**Note: Only the `source: ...` property is mandatory.
 The AudioPlayer cannot run without a source.**
 ```
 var sound = new AudioSource('../path/to/sound.mp3');

 function PlaySound() {
   var player = new AudioPlayer({
     name: 'note',
-    source: sound,
+    source: sound.buffer,
     detune: 100,
     loop: true,
     loopStart: 7000,